 The University's Drug Free Campus and Workplace Policy, applicable to students and employees, is available at The UA Policy site.
 The policy applies to all members of the University community, including all full-time and part-time students, all full-time and part-time permanent and temporary employees, including faculty, administration, and all exempt and non-exempt staff, and all student employees and interns.
 It applies to behavior that occurs on the University campus, on property owned or controlled by the University, or at University-sponsored or University-supervised activities.
-The Policy contains standards of conduct for employees and students; applicable federal, state, and local laws and penalties concerning the unlawful possession or distribution of illicit drugs and alcohol (see Attachments 1-3 to the Policy for federal trafficking penalties, state laws & penalties regarding drugs, and state and local laws regarding alcohol use); health risks associated with the use of controlled substances and abuse of alcohol; counseling, treatment and rehabilitation programs available to students and employees; and disciplinary sanctions for students and employees for violations of the policy.
+The Policy contains standards of conduct for employees and students; applicable federal, state, and local laws and penalties concerning the unlawful possession or distribution of illicit drugs and alcohol; health risks associated with the use of controlled substances and abuse of alcohol; counseling, treatment and rehabilitation programs available to students and employees; and disciplinary sanctions for students and employees for violations of the policy.